Children's Hospital is part of the UPMC family.

 Children's Hospital is ranked One of America's Best Children's Hospitals.

-Children's Hospital of Pittsburgh of UPMC is a leader in the use and implantation of vagus nerve stimulation to treat pediatric epilepsy, performing 60 vagus nerve stimulator (VNS) implantations in 2009, more than any other pediatric hospital in the United States.
-Children's has ranked in the top two pediatric hospitals in the United States in the implantatation of VNS devices since 2005.
+Children's Hospital of Pittsburgh of UPMC is a leader in the use and implantation of vagus nerve stimulation to treat epilepsy in children.
+We performed 60 VNS implants in 2009, more than any other pediatric hospital in the United States.
+Children's has ranked in the top two pediatric hospitals in the United States in the implantation of VNS devices since 2005.

 Vagus nerve stimulation can work for any seizure type, but it is most often used for children with debilitating epilepsy.
 The VNS device often becomes more effective the longer it is in, and physicians typically know within six months if the VNS is helping to control the child's seizures.